alexmen656/control-center-cloud/README.md

 ## About

-Control Cloud is a cloud platform like Google Drive or iCloud.
-The design was inspired by Google Drive.
+Control Cloud is a modern cloud platform similar to Google Drive or iCloud, with a design inspired by Google Drive.

 ## Special Features